EnebeliEmmanuel/eth-accra-v1/README.md

 ### Frontend

 The frontend of the game is built using React and interacts with the smart contracts via web3.js or ethers.js.
 It provides a user-friendly interface for creating teams, starting rounds, and viewing scores.
+Scaffold-ETH was used to quickly bootstrap the development process, providing a robust environment for building Ethereum dApps.

 ### Contributing

 We welcome contributions!
 Please follow the steps below:

 1. Fork the repository.
-2. Create a new branch (\`git checkout -b feature/your-feature-name\`).
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Commit your changes (\`git commit -m 'Add some feature'\`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (\`git push origin feature/your-feature-name\`).
+4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Open a pull request.

 ### License